jonathondilworth/detailed-plutus-lecture-notes/2-Lecture-Two.md

 * You NEED to have some kind of 'close clause' - that could even just be 'expire after X blocks'.
 * However, off-chain (wallet) logic can do some sophisticated stuff (but we'll get to that later).
 * On-chain Logic is about Validation (can a UTxO be consumed?)
-* Off-chain logic is about initating transactions that effect the state of any given UTxO for which you hold the required redeemer (think of it somewhat like a key to sign a digital signature, except, it's not..)
+* Off-chain logic is about initiating transactions that effect the state of any given UTxO for which you hold the required redeemer (think of it somewhat like a key to sign a digital signature, except, it's not..)

 ### 2. The Difference: (E)UTxO VS UTxO